cemerick/clojurescript.test/README.md

 keywords (`:cljs.test/runner`, `:cljs.test/node-runner`, and
 `:cljs.test/rhino-runner`).
 This allows you to have paths to clojurescript.test runner scripts injected anywhere into your `project.clj` you like.

+##### SlimerJS and PhantomJS

+Though the `:runner` test runner is compatible with both of these scriptable browser environments, SlimerJS is currently recommended because:

+* It can use effectively any version of Firefox / XULRunner (PhantomJS has been stuck on a very old version of webkit for years now), and so effectively all of the "modern" browser/web platform APIs are available to test.
+* It is reasonably fast (faster than phantomjs, though still ~40% slower than node)
+* It can easily be run headlessly, via `xvfb`

+Check out the SlimerJS `:test-commands` in `project.clj` for examples of how to best use `xvfb` and `slimerjs` together, and look at `.travis.yml` for an example of how to arrange your TravisCI configuration such that both of these tools are available there (analogous configuration can be applied in any other CI or automated environment of your choice).

 ##### Node.js